-Steinberg has a bachelor's degree in textile design and worked as a fabric designer for years before many of the roles moved to China, so she should know.
+Steinberg has a bachelor's degree in textile design and worked as a fabric designer for years, so she should know.
 She eventually pivoted to a certification from the American Society of Interior Designers and a new career.

-Like other consultants at the store she gets to know clients well, offering expert advice based on their own spaces.
+Like other consultants at the store, she gets to know decor clients well, offering expert advice based on their own spaces.
 She has a great story of a customer who chose to cover a sectional in white Sensuede.
 White.
 For her family room, with dogs and kids.

-“That stuff I would use all day,” she said, adding that she hasn't had any complaints from them so far.
+“That stuff I would use all day,” she said.
 “Because it's “high performance,” it's easy to clean.”

-I imagine it could have looked a bit like this example below, designed for the home of No Doubt bassist Tony Kanal.
+Surely the finished product looked as good as the vegan white couch below, designed for the home of vegan No Doubt bassist Tony Kanal.